 Services to Report Your Bills to the Credit Bureaus

 You can build credit through non-loan-type bill payments if you (or your provider) use a 3rd party reporting service.

 These services often work with you as well as your provider or landlord to get your positive payment history reported.

 One of the most common types of services is rent reporting services.
-These companies work with renters, and often, the landlord as well, to get your payment history and ongoing payments reported.
+These companies work with renters and landlords to get your payment history and ongoing payments reported.
 BoomPay is Digital Honey’s best pick for rent reporting services.
 There are other providers as well.

 There are services that can help you with reporting other types of bills as well.
 Experian Boost, for example, links directly to your bank account to find recurring payments for utility bills, phone bills, and even streaming services.
 They then add this information to your Experian credit report.

 Can Late Bill Payments Affect My Credit Score?